 Koloa Travel Guide

 One of the few problems with visiting Kauai is that the Island is extremely rainy.
 However, the southern portions of the island, especially Koloa and Poipu, are much sunnier.
-Today, we wanted to offer some advice on visiting the town of Koloa in particular, which is home to several awesome attractions.
+Here we'll share everything you need to know about visiting the historic community of Koloa.
 In addition to the town’s attractions, Koloa is a wonderful place to spend a day if you’re looking for a bit of that small-town charm with a tropical twist.

 Where to Stay in Koloa